Social Security is one of the largest and most popular government programs in history, but it's also one of the most confusing.

-Determining how Social Security fits into your overall plan of saving for retirement can cause some headaches.
-If you don’t understand the rules, you could even lose money.
-We’ll answer the most common questions about Social Security to help you sort through the confusion.
+Determining how Social Security fits into your retirement savings plan can cause headaches.
+If you don't understand the rules, you could even lose money.
+We'll answer the most common questions about Social Security to help you sort through the confusion.

 How do I sign up for Social Security?